malgamves/CommunityWriterPrograms/README.md

   > Technical focused articles.
 No limitation on topics.

 - [Cube Dev](https://www.notion.so/Cube-js-Guest-Authors-8ddd5046be9048d9869410b60d4a2b98) — Up to $300 per piece
-  > Technical tutotials and blog posts with code on [Cube.js](https://cube.dev), building analytical apps, data visualization, and data engineering.
+  > Technical tutorials and blog posts with code on [Cube.js](https://cube.dev), building analytical apps, data visualization, and data engineering.
 Pick from a list of possible articles or suggest your own.

 - [Deepsource](https://deepsource.io/tech-writer/) - Around $150 per piece
   > Technical Content concerning code quality, code review and static analysis

 - [Dev Spotlight](https://www.devspotlight.com/jobs/) - Around $300-$500 per piece depending on length and content
   > Technical content production agency that works with many clients.
 - [Digital Ocean](https://www.digitalocean.com/write-for-donations/) - Up to $400 per piece **Applications currently on hold, please check back on the first of March 2022!**
   > Technical tutorials with code.
 Not limited to Digital Ocean products.

 - [Dockship](https://dockship.io/articles) - $20